 The pistachio tree is very drought-tolerant and prefers arid landscapes.
 However, do not allow this reputation to think it gives you an excuse to deprive your pistachio tree of water.
 They still require plenty of water to produce an abundant nut harvest.

 Your tree will appreciate deep, infrequent waterings, allowing the water to saturate the soil.
 In the heat of summer, extra water is appreciated.
 Allow the water to drain before watering again; the pistachio does not do well in soggy soil or standing water.
 For large orchards, many people use irrigation systems.

 Temperature and Humidity

 Unlike tropical plants that like hot temperatures and humidity, the pistachio tree does not like too much moisture.
-It thrives in hot, arid climates.
+It does not do well in humid climates.